Union signals possible proposal coming to end U.S. refinery strike

 “Bargaining is continuing,” the USW said in the message.
 “Policy committee traveling to Houston to review any proposals.
 Time for industry to bargain fair and safe deal.”

-The strike by 6,550 USW members at 15 plants, including 12 refineries accounting for one-fifth of U.S. crude oil processing capacity, finished its 39th day on Wednesday.
+The strike by 6,550 USW members at 15 plants, including 12 refineries accounting for one-fifth of U.S. crude oil processiing capacity, finished its 39th day on Wednesday.

 A Shell spokesman said the two sides were continuing face-to-face discussions into Wednesday night.